Immigrant families celebrate the holiday season by blending cultural traditions and American customs, reflecting the diverse heritage of the Bay Area.

 Despite living in America, immigrant families often celebrate holidays more representative of their own cultures and religions, staying true to their roots while simultaneously adopting American traditions.

-“We don’t celebrate Thanksgiving because it’s an American holiday, but we enjoy the concept of it because the meaning behind it is good,” said Kgomotso Tarugarira, a Carlmont sophomore who immigrated from South Africa several years ago.
+“We don’t celebrate Thanksgiving because it’s an American holiday, but we enjoy the concept of it because the meaning behind it is good,” said Kgomotso Tarugarira, a Carlmont sophomore who immigrated from South Africa two years ago.

 Thanksgiving and Christmas, two holidays associated with America, have risen in popularity over the years.
 While they remain prominent in America today, both holidays — Christmas mainly — are now celebrated worldwide, but with various altered traditions varying from place to place.